stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) provides subscribers with triage services and review capabilities._

-The implementation of Safeguard 8.11 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-6; and contributes to the defensive mitigation for _Standard_ AU-6(1).
+The implementation of Safeguard 8.11 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-6; and contributes to the defensive mitigation for _Standards_ AU-6(1) and AU-7(1).

 **Assessed Elements:**